Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Introduction

 This manuscript extends our earlier proceedings publication~\cite{halinkovic2025LiViP3D}.
 In that work, we introduced Li-ViP3D, a novel end-to-end and fully differentiable approach to trajectory prediction from combined RGB and LiDAR data.
 Li-ViP3D expanded the agent-query paradigm into a multimodal framework capable of predicting trajectories over a 6-second horizon for a broad set of agents, including cars, bicycles, and pedestrians.
 We also redesigned the 3D agent-query interface to incorporate LiDAR information and showed that this interface enables effective fusion of RGB and LiDAR cues.

 In the present extension, our primary contributions focus on a new query-gated deformable fusion (QGDF) strategy that further increases the practicality of agent queries for end-to-end perception and prediction.
 We modify our Li-ViP3D architecture to use the QGDF mechanism.
-The resulting Li-ViP3D++ network improves computational efficiency and detection quality, while also enhancing the explainability of the base Li-ViP3D.
+The resulting Li-ViP3D++ network improves computational efficiency and results in terms of both prediction and detection quality, while also enhancing the explainability of the base Li-ViP3D.
+The proposed architecture is evaluated against baselines under various conditions, demonstrating the robustness of the query-based fusion method against reduced RGB resolution and missing HD maps.
+Li-ViP3D++ source code is publicly available\footnote{https://github.com/mathali/Li-ViP3D-PP}.